canjs/can-connect-signalr/docs/init.md

 a corresponding event listener is registered on the proxy.
 For example, `can-connect-signalr` exposes a `createData` method.
 The listener corresponding to that method, by default called `createdData`, is registered on the proxy.

-The `init` method is called automatically when you create an instance of `can-connect-signalr`.
-There is no need to access it directly.
+The `init` method is called automatically.